Udo Jingu Shrine

-Udo Jingu, also familiarly called “Udo-san,” is one of the most well-known shrines in the southern part of Miyazaki Prefecture.
+Udo Jingu, also affectionately called “Udo-san,” by locals is one of the most famous shrines in Miyazaki Prefecture.

-This unusual shrine features a vivid vermillion pavilion inside a cave on a finger of Point Udozaki, reaching out into the Pacific.
+This striking shrine features a vivid crimson pavilion inside a cave on the tip of Point Udozaki, stretching out into the Pacific.

-The rolling waves of the Pacific breaking onto the curious shapes of rocks and reefs add to the beauty of this setting.
+The rolling waves of the ocean crashing onto the unique shapes of rocks and reefs amplify the beauty of this setting.

 Shan Shan Uma

-Up until the early Taisho period, people in Miyazaki practiced the tradition of visiting Udo Jingu when they get married.
+Up until the early Taisho period, the people of Miyazaki practiced the tradition of visiting Udo Jingu when they married.

-The name of this tradition comes from the sound of the bells attached to a beautifully decorated horse mounted by the bride and reined by the groom.
+The name of this tradition comes from the sound of the bells attached to a beautifully decorated horse mounted by the bride and steered by the groom.

 3232 Miyaura, Nichinan-shi, Miyazaki